nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 This valueset has been removed:

-- ITK-HandlingKey-1 - this is no longer needed, as the Handling Key information is modelled as a complex extension which consists of a Extension URL that carries the Handling Key and an associated allowable value in the Extension-ITK-MessageHandling-2 profile.
+- ITK-HandlingKey-1 - this is no longer needed, as the Handling Key information is modelled as a complex extension which consists of an Extension URL that carries the Handling Key and an associated allowable value in the Extension-ITK-MessageHandling-2 profile.
 See the [Handling Specification Section](explore_hand_spec.html) for further details".

 This codesystem has changed: